 Countries like Sweden, Norway and Ireland are transitioning to renewables.
 Even MENA countries are showing clean energy leadership.
 However, in many parts of the world government policies are an impediment to the transition to clean energy.
-However, despite headwinds from climate denying leaderships, the solar and wind industries continued to thrive in 2019
+Despite headwinds, the solar and wind industries continued to thrive in 2019

-The transition from away from fossil fuels to renewables is already underway.
+The transition away from fossil fuels to renewables is already underway.
 Driven by a wide range of divestment narratives, the fossil fuel industry is losing its social license to operate.
-The fossil fuel industry may be dying, however they can be expected to fight to the bitter end.
+The fossil fuel industry may be dying, however, they can be expected to fight to the bitter end.